refinerycms-contrib/refinerycms-elasticsearch/README.md

 # Elasticsearch extension for Refinery CMS.

-This extension adds full text search capabilities to Refinery CMS.
+This extension adds full text search capabilities to [Refinery CMS](http://refinerycms.com).
+Indexing and queries are handled by [Elasticsearch](http://www.elasticsearch.org).
+Elasticsearch is a flexible and powerful open source, distributed, real-time search and analytics engine.

+Elasticsearch will easily handle millions of searchable documents even on modest hardware, and can be set up to support really large-scale deployments.

 ## Requirements